chbe3890project/3-DPrintingCornealOrganoids/cells.md

 ![Differentiation Flowchart](/3-DPrintingCornealOrganoids/CHBE3890/Flowchart.jpg)

 A general workflow is shown below.
+All plates should be coated with Matrigel unless otherwise stated.
 Be sure to check sources for small molecule concentration and specific cell culture practices.

 **Endothelial Differentiation**